Indiana holds annual Hoosier Hysteria

 Fans got their first glimpse on the Assembly Hall court of a star-studded recruiting class, headlined by Noah Vonleh, Luke Fischer and Troy Williams.
-None played in the scrimmage, however.
-Williams (right hand) and Fischer (left shoulder) are dealing with minor injuries.
-It was revealed after Hoosier Hysteria that Vonleh sustained an ankle injury in practice Wednesday.
-Vonleh still competed in the 3-point contest.
+While Vonleh and Fischer prepared to show off their skills, Williams was only available to judge the dunk contest.
+The 6-foot-7 forward is still dealing with an injury to his right hand.

 The festivities began with a rousing "Hoosier Nation'' chant, a dance routine by the team and a showing of the "This is Indiana'' music video by former students Brice Fox and Daniel Weber.

-The Hoosiers will play their first exhibition game Oct.
+The Hoosiers will player their first exhibition game Oct.
 26 against Southern Indiana and open the season against Chicago State on Nov.
 8.

 SI Now: The last playoff run for Miami's Big Three?